 C. GOVERNANCE

 - a.
 Annual Disclosure of Corporate Governance in the Annual Report. - b.
-Board Committees to Oversee and monitor adherence to best Corporate Governance practices and compliances.
+Board Committees to oversee and monitor adherence to best Corporate Governances practices and compliances on regular basis.

 16 COMPLIANCE WITH THE PROVISIONS OF THE CORPORATE GOVERNANCE CODE